ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 # Cyber recovery with Predatar
 {: #cr-predatar-overview}

-A VMware vCenter Server instance can host Predatar® Cyber Recovery Orchestration and a Predatar CleanRoom™.
+A {{site.data.keyword.vcf-auto}} instance can host Predatar® Cyber Recovery Orchestration and a Predatar CleanRoom™.

 Predatar Cyber Recovery Orchestration automates and orchestrates the recovery and malware scanning of backups into a Predatar CleanRoom.
 This process allows organizations to understand which of their virtual machines (VMs) fail to meet their required objectives and might jeopardize a quick recovery from a cyberattack.
 For more information, see [Protect your data against ransomware attacks](https://www.predatar.com/cyber-resilience/?language=en-gb){: external}.